 Day 11: Milford Sound or Doubtful Sound

 - See Milford Sound.
 I liked going with Trips & Tramps because it’s a small group and so I didn’t have to worry about driving there.
-What’s awesome is that there’s also time to hike the Routeburn Track, Key Summit.
+What’s awesome is that there’s also time to hike the Routeburn Track of Key Summit.
+Truth be told, it wasn’t that impressive but I don’t want people to miss out on it if I didn’t recommend it.

 Day 12: Drive to Queenstown